 After the request was made, an administrator can approve or deny it from the dashboard.
 In order to do this, we created a new page with 2 grids, for pending requested elevations and for those elevations that were used, denied or any errors occur.

-The page can be accessed from the Home page, on the left side menu, in the bottom, at PRIVILEGES & APP CONTROL section, as in screenshot from below:
+The page can be accessed from the Home page, on the left side menu, at the bottom, at the Privileges & App Control section, as in the below screenshot:

 By default, the user will see the grid with elevations requested (PENDING APPROVALS), that need approval in order to be used.
 Still, he has the possibility to navigate to the History grid, by switching between those 2 tabs.
 For each grid, users can apply sort, search, or filter by date, or export all data to a CSV report.

-In the Pending Approvals grid, users can sort or search data by Hostname, Username, or Reason Given.
+In the Pending Approvals grid, you can sort or search data by Hostname, Username, or Reason Given.

-Also, in Agent, a popup will appear to inform the user that his request was accepted and he can start using the elevation.
+After the request has been granted, in the Agent, a popup will appear to inform the user that his request was accepted and that he can start using the elevation.
 If an accepted elevation is not consumed in the next 24 hours, it will expire and the user will have to request a new one.
 Also, once an elevation request was accepted, it can be canceled from the dashboard.

 From this moment, we will perform 2 checks every 30 minutes, in order to see if the request was canceled from the dashboard or it has expired.
 If the elevation was accepted and consumed, these 2 checks will stop.